majda1najjar/Studentportalmobileapp/README.md

   # Student Portal Mobile App

   This is a code bundle for Student Portal Mobile App.
-The original project is available at https://www.figma.com/design/mIOg0eNrnub3A98kVFmbeH/Student-Portal-Mobile-App.

   ## Running the code